Frequently Asked Questions

 Family members are welcome to call if they have a concern.
 All students over 18 are legally adults and we cannot share information without the student's permission.
 However, often we can provide general information and guidance that may be helpful.

 What if my student needs medical care when you are closed?

-In an emergency, Campus Police are first responders and they will assess the situation and call an ambulance if needed.
+In an emergency, university police are first responders and they will assess the situation and call an ambulance if needed.
 Otherwise, students may call or go to a local walk-in clinic or to North Shore Medical Center.
-Our office hours, as well as phone numbers and directions to other clinics, are available at Counseling & Health Services.
+Our office hours, as well as phone numbers and directions to other clinics, are available at counseling and health services.

 The university may place an administrative "hold" on a student's records for several reasons.
-Sometimes a "hold" is placed because a student's required immunization information has not been received, or is incomplete.
+Sometimes a "hold" is placed because a student's required immunization information has not been received or is incomplete.
 State law requires that the university document student immunization records.
 We can generally help the student resolve this problem quickly if they contact us at 978.542.6413.
-For more information, see Counseling & Health Services.
+For more information, see counseling and health services.

 My child is not required to get the meningitis vaccine.
 Should they get it anyway?